mie-lab/mobility_generation/README.md

 ## Metrics

-- (TODO:) Travel distance
+- Travel distance
 - Radius of Gyration
+- Number of repetitive locations
+- Overall visitation frequency
+- Individual visitation frequency
-- Activity duration
+- TODO: Activity duration
-- Daily visited locations
+- TODO: Daily visited locations
-- motifs distribution
+- TODO: motifs distribution

 ## TODO:
 - [ ] Generation with predictive models, implement beam search
 - [ ] Implement classical generation model
 - ensure evaluation is on the same test dataset/sequence
+- how to deal with self transitions?
+- check when the generator gets updated -> do we need multiple runs for generator training?